 Gastric sleeve surgery is a safe and incredibly popular method of weight loss.
-Around 160,000 people opt for bariatric surgery each year in this country, and the procedure is reserved for those considered to be severely or morbid obesity.
+Around 160,000 people in this country opt for bariatric surgery each year, and the Procedure is reserved for those considered to be severely or morbid obese.

 Severe obesity is determined by the BMI (body mass index) system.
 You are considered to be severely obese if your BMI is at least 35, a figure which represents around 15 percent of the U.S. adult population.
 Morbid obesity describes those with a BMI of 40 or higher.

-Gastric sleeve surgery (sleeve gastrectomy) is a surgical weight loss option that is performed laparoscopically and involves the removal of 75% of your stomach.
+Gastric sleeve surgery (sleeve gastrectomy) is a surgical weight loss option performed laparoscopically and involves the removal of 75% of your stomach.

-Those who have undergone the surgery report losing 70% of their excess weight in the first year and 55% after five years and accounting for any weight regain.
+Those who have undergone the surgery report losing 70% of their excess weight in the first year and 55% after five years, accounting for any weight regain.

-Celebrities have used this bariatric procedure to great success, such as Rosie O’Donnell in 2013, who told reporters gastric sleeve “Changed her life.”
+Celebrities have successfully used this bariatric procedure, such as Rosie O’Donnell in 2013, who told reporters gastric sleeve “Changed her life.”

-Gastric sleeve is referred to as a restrictive operation due to its function of limiting the available space for food in your stomach.
+Gastric sleeve is referred to as a restrictive operation because it limits the available space for food in your stomach.

 As a result, you will feel more satiated with less, leading to long-term weight loss success.

 The Procedure involves the surgeon removing a portion of your stomach, which leaves behind a tube-shaped stomach or “sleeve.”

-The procedure requires a few days of recovery in the hospital and two to four weeks of recovery time at home, but the results can be immediate and are long-lasting.
-In fact, you will begin experiencing rapid weight loss right away, in addition to more energy, and a host of other benefits.
+The Procedure requires a few days of recovery in the hospital and two to four weeks of recovery time at home, but the results can be immediate and long-lasting.
+You will begin experiencing rapid weight loss immediately, in addition to more energy and a host of other benefits.

 Need more convincing?
-Here are six reasons you should determine if you’re a good candidate for gastric sleeve surgery for rapid weight loss and improved quality of life.
+Here are six reasons to determine if you’re a good candidate for gastric sleeve surgery for rapid weight loss and improved quality of life.